sihensel/c/docs.md

 ## Header files

 Header files have the `.h` extension and contain all constants, macros, global variables and function prototypes for a program.
-This header file is the included where needed, which is equal to copying the code into your `.c` file.
+This header file is then included where needed, which is equal to copying the code into your `.c` file.
 If a header file is included twice, the compiler will also process its content twice, leading to errors.
 To prevent this, it is good practice to wrap the entire content of the header file in a conditional.

 ```c